aperture-sh/tank/README.md

 ### REST API

 `GET /` - Print Tank info message
-`POST /` - Import GeoJSON features line separated
-`POST /file` -  Import GeoJSON feature collection as one file
+`POST /:layer?` accepts GeoJSON features separated by line to import, `geojson=true` indicates to import a GeoJSON file, features will be imported to given `layer` or the base layer
 `GET /z/x/y` - Request a complete tile